Summary

 I suggest looking into the following related questions:

-• Since r_1, r_2 and t are still fairly abstract, one could ask what factors affect the values of these ratios in practice, or analyse what the values are in real-world examples.
+- Since , and are still fairly abstract, one could ask what factors affect the values of these ratios in practice, or analyse what the values are in real-world examples.